TP1001-ffsthisnameistaken/Reddit-Player-One/README.md

 Special Situations
 List any special modes or situations that are not the normal part of progress (such as landing in jail in the game Monopoly)

+Invasion = Aliens/Other Enemies begin to attack, all players recieve a temporary special gun in front of them and need to collaboratively destroy aliens for a period of 2 minutes.
+Coins are awarded for kills and enemies shoot lasers that take players coins when a player is hit.

 Resolution
 There is no end to the game